Skip to main content

 1. Defining PSRA Objectives: In this stage, the objectives of PSRA are established, which may include identifying physical security risks, evaluating risks, and addressing risks.

-2. Data Collection: At this stage, data regarding the entity, its assets and valuables, as well as physical security risks, are gathered.
-This can be done through questionnaires, interviews, and on-site inspections.
+2. Data Collection: In this stage, data about the entity, the assets and valuables owned by the entity, as well as the physical security risks to which the entity is exposed, are collected.
+Data can be collected through questionnaires, interviews, and on-site inspections.

 3. Data Analysis: In this stage, the collected data is analyzed to identify physical security risks to which the entity is exposed.
 Risks can be classified based on the likelihood of occurrence and potential impact.